20,000 Leagues Under the Sea (1954 film): Production

-20,000 Leagues Under the Sea was filmed at various locations in The Bahamas and Jamaica, with the cave scenes filmed beneath what is now the Xtabi Resort on the cliffs of Negril.
+20,000 Leagues Under the Sea was filmed at locations in The Bahamas and Jamaica, with the cave scenes filmed beneath what is now the Xtabi Resort on the cliffs of Negril.
 Other scenes were photographed in Nassau, Lyford Cay, and Death Valley.
-Filming began on January 11, 1954.
+Filming took place between January 11 and June 19, 1954.
 According to the two-disc DVD documentary, the scenes in San Francisco at the beginning were filmed at Universal Studios while most of the modeling shots were done at 20th Century Fox.

 Some of the location filming sequences were so complex that they required a technical crew of more than 400 people.
-The production presented many other challenges, as well.
+The production presented many other challenges.
 The famous giant squid attack sequence had to be entirely re-shot, as it was originally filmed as taking place at dusk and in a calm sea.
-The sequence was filmed again, this time taking place at twilight and during a humongous thunderstorm, both to increase the drama and to better hide the cables and other mechanical workings of the Animatronic squid.
+The sequence was filmed again, this time taking place at twilight and during a humongous thunderstorm, both to increase the drama and to better hide the cables and other mechanical workings of the animatronic squid.

-With a total (and deeply over-run) production cost of $9 million, 20,000 Leagues Under the Sea was the most expensive and ambitious in Hollywood up to that time.
-It presented a serious financial risk to the studio should the film flop.
+With a total and deeply over-run production cost of $9 million, 20,000 Leagues Under the Sea was the most expensive and ambitious production in Hollywood up to that time.

 Differences between novel and film

 The film was praised as faithfully adapting the novel.
-James W. Maertens writes that while this is true, "Close comparison of the novel and film reveals many changes, omissions, even reversals, which affect the story's fundamental concern (besides scientific education), a representation of class and gender, specifically masculinity, in the industrial age".
-Nemo's submarine, battery-powered in the novel, is powered by atomic energy in the film.
+James W. Maertens writes that while this is true, "Close comparison of the novel and film reveals many changes, omissions, even reversals, which affect the story's fundamental concern (besides scientific education), a representation of class and gender, specifically masculinity, in the industrial age."
+Captain Nemo (James Mason)'s submarine the Nautilus, battery-powered in the novel, is powered by atomic energy in the film.
 The novel's submarine is also a "streamlined, cigar shaped sub" while the film's is "a more ornate vessel".

-The film's director and screenwriter extracted "the most memorable scenes from the novel and freely reordered them under the assumption that viewers would not remember the novel's order of events".
+The film's director and screenwriter extracted "the most memorable scenes from the novel and freely reordered them under the assumption that viewers would not remember the novel's order of events."
 Goff and Disney based the Nautilus's design in the film on the interior of the Forth Bridge.
 In the novel, Nemo orders parts from various industries, secretly shipping them to an island for assembly, whom Maertens labeled "a logistical genius at manipulating Industrial Age manufacturing".